DanielAzulayy/FlaskyCTF-2020/README.md

 # FlaskyCTF-2020 🦄

 # **Summary** 👑
-I created a CTF that was successfully solved by a few people only.
-The CTF requires understanding of how Flask works in order to exploit an SSTI.
+Created a CTF for students.
+The goal was to exploit a SSTI vulnerability in order to gain access to the server by reading the SSH keys of the server.
+The LPE part was based on a suid file.